jacksund/simmate/docs/apps/badelf/quick_start.md

 ## Installation

-To use the BadELF module you will first need to follow the instructions for [installing simmate](../../../getting_started/installation/quick_start).
+Follow the instructions for [installing simmate](../../../getting_started/installation/quick_start).
 Then BadELF can be set up with the following instructions.

 1. This app uses `pybader` under the hood.
 Install this with:
 ``` bash